How to find a cheap hotel booking

 It is a bit of a gamble but if you know the area you want and the rating of the hotel you want to stay at, the money saved and the element of surprise will hopefully be worth it.

-Sometimes you can copy and paste the mystery hotel description text from these sites into Google and find the same wording used on other booking sites, along with the hotel name.
+And for less of a surprise, you can copy and paste the mystery hotel description text from these sites into Google and sometimes you’ll find the same wording used on other booking sites, along with the hotel name.

 Our podcast